-- Dozer ripping and pushing sandstone in Stage 3/4 - Excavator loading dump truck with raw feed from Stage 3/4 to go to brickies raw feed stockpile - Dump truck taking raw feed from Stage 3/4 to brickies raw feed stockpile - Front end loader producing brickies sand, loading sales trucks and loading dump truck with oversize to be taken to oversize stockpile - Water truck was in operation to suppress dust on designated haul road - Dry screening plant was in full production
+- Dozer ripping and pushing sandstone in Stage 3/4. - Excavator loading dump truck with raw feed from Stage 3/4 to washplant. - Dump truck taking raw feed from Stage 3/4 to washplant stockpile. - Front end loader, loading sales trucks and loading dump truck with oversize to be taken to oversize stockpile. - Water truck was in operation to suppress dust on designated haul road. - Dry screening plant was in full production. - Washplant was in full production.